AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/Wiki-Home.md

 **Child counts** (Optimizer count per string, String count per inverter, Inverter count per site) count only **active** devices (status **blank** or **"Active"**) and are always integers.
 This lets you see how many active vs inactive devices exist at each level.

 **Note:** Lifetime energy and last measurement are still tracked for inactive devices and shown in their individual sensors.
+When the API omits last measurement for an inactive optimizer, the integration preserves the previous value across refreshes so the Last measurement sensor shows when the optimizer was actually last updated (not the current time).
 Inactive devices contribute to aggregated power/current/voltage/lifetime when they have recent data; they are excluded from the child-count sensors.

 ---